-Business fixed investment is starting to pick up as corporate profits have improved.
-According to the Financial Statements Statistics of Corporations by Industry, Quarterly, business fixed investment in nominal terms-which had increased, albeit slightly, in the fourth and first quarters, after having continued to decline since the first quarter last year-rose at an accelerated pace in the second quarter (Chart 10 [1]).
-Looking at investment by industry and company size in the second quarter on a quarter-on-quarter basis (Chart 11), investment of manufacturing as a whole continued to decline slightly following the previous term, with that of large firms having declined for the fifth straight quarter, while medium-sized and small firms saw an increase.
-On the other hand, investment of both large as well as medium-sized and small nonmanufacturing firms were about level in the first quarter, after having inched upward in the fourth quarter last year, but rose steadily again in the second quarter.
-The aggregate supply of capital goods-a coincident indicator of machinery investment-kept rising in the second quarter on a quarter-on-quarter basis, after having turned upward in the first quarter (Chart 12[1]).
-As for leading indicators, machinery orders (private sector, excluding orders for ships and those from electric power companies)-a leading indicator of machinery investment-turned upward in the second quarter for the first time in five quarters, after having been almost flat in the first quarter (Chart 13[1]).
-By industry, machinery orders of manufacturing turned upward in the second quarter, after having declined for six quarters in a row until the first quarter; it seems that they have begun to move toward a pick-up after having bottomed out.
-On the other hand, those of nonmanufacturing (excluding orders for ships and those from electric power companies) rose significantly in the second quarter; they have been firm, albeit with fluctuations.
-Construction starts (floor area, private, nondwelling use)-a leading indicator of construction investment-have fluctuated but continued to trend upward (Chart By industry, construction starts of mining and manufacturing have continued 13[2]). to be more or less flat, albeit with fluctuations.
-Meanwhile, those of nonmanufacturing kept trending upward.
+Business fixed investment has been picking up as corporate profits have The aggregate supply of capital goods-a coincident indicator of improved. machinery investment-dropped temporarily in the second quarter on a quarter-on-quarter basis, after having turned upward in the first quarter, but increased again in July-August relative to the second quarter (Chart 10[1]).2 As for leading indicators, machinery orders (private sector, excluding orders for ships and those from electric power companies)-a leading indicator of machinery investment-turned upward in the second quarter for the first time in five quarters and continued to advance in July relative to the second quarter, after having been almost flat in the first quarter (Chart 11[1]).
+By industry, machinery orders of manufacturing have begun to pick up, as they kept moving upward in July compared with the second quarter following the upturn in the second quarter, after having declined for six quarters in a row until the first quarter.
+On the other hand, those of nonmanufacturing (excluding orders for ships and those from electric power companies) have stayed firm with the fluctuations smoothed out, despite having fallen back in July from the upsurge in the second quarter on a quarter-on-quarter basis.
+Construction starts (floor area, private, nondwelling use)-a leading indicator of construction investment-have fluctuated, but they continued to trend upward (Chart 11[2]).
+By industry, construction starts of mining and manufacturing have continued to be more or less flat, albeit with fluctuations.
+On the other hand, those of nonmanufacturing kept trending upward.
+Meanwhile, the production capacity DI in the September Tankan improved for the present in both manufacturing and nonmanufacturing; firms also project ongoing improvements in their forecasts (Chart 10[2]).